aionlux/toTET/README.md

 To test if this works go to https://tesseract-ocr.github.io/tessdoc/Command-Line-Usage.html#simplest-invocation-to-ocr-an-image

-The complete descrption about this installation is here: https://github.com/tesseract-ocr/tesseract/blob/main/INSTALL.GIT.md
+The complete description about this installation is here: https://github.com/tesseract-ocr/tesseract/blob/main/INSTALL.GIT.md

 ## Install Openalpr